 For many years I have been interested in American rhododendrons, especially in the deciduous azaleas.
 This interest is not only a horticultural but also a scientific one.
-In the meantime I am even involved in DNA studies.
+In the meantime I am even involved in DNA studies with the University of Oldenburg.
 However, since I am living in Germany it has been very difficult to obtain these plants, because German and European nurseries do not specialize in them and mail order from the U.S. is not possible due to customs restrictions.
 Further the few clones offered here were sometimes misidentified.
 Everything changed several years ago, when Don Hyatt (McLean, VA) from the American Rhododendron Society invited me to join one of the trips that he and his azalea friends frequently do in the Appalachian Mountains in order to see as many azaleas in full bloom as possible.
 My enthusiasm increased when I saw the highly variable plants scattered across often beautiful landscapes.
 And then I was given numerous seeds.
 Finally I had reliable sources for all the gems that I took interest in and I started raising them from seeds.
 From that point on there was no stopping anymore and I have traveled ever since once or twice a year to the U.S. except during the corona pandemic.

 Most of the American rhododendron species belong to the Pentanthera, a subgroup that is listed as a subgenus of the genus Rhododendron or just as a section of the subgenus Hymenanthes, depending on the author.
 Two Pentanthera also exist in the Old World.
 They are all better known as American azaleas or deciduous rhododendrons.
 They are characterized by high flower color diversity.
 From pure white to pink, magenta, red, orange and yellow, all shades are existing.
 Additionally many species have a more or less large, attractive yellow spot on their uppermost petal.
 The flowers of some species exhale a wonderful fragrance.
 In fall the leaves of many turn into beautiful shades of yellow, orange and red before they drop.
 There are a few species of rhododendrons in the U.S. that do not belong to the Pentanthera.
 However, since all these plants fit well together and also often occur together, I also give them space on my website.